thomaspurchas/tarfile-Progress-Reporter/README.md

 value between 0 and 100.

-This module is a drop-in replacement for the standard tarfile libary, and should only require the ```import``` statments be changes.
+This module is a drop-in replacement for the standard tarfile library, and should only require the ```import``` statments be changes.

 ## Notes ##